 3. Take a dip in those warm summer waters.

-Swimming has actually been found to make exercisers gain weight: In one study published in the American Journal of Sports Medicine, over a six month period, exercisers who continually increased the amount they ran or cycled lost 17 and 19 pounds, even with no restrictions on their calorie intake.
+Swimming has been found to make exercisers gain weight: In one study published in the American Journal of Sports Medicine, over six months, exercisers who continually increased the amount they ran or cycled lost 17 and 19 pounds, even with no restrictions on their calorie intake.
 Swimmers in the same study gained five pounds.
 And that seems like no surprise: When many exercisers finish swimming, they’re ravenous.

 4. Go for a nice, long ride, walk, jog, or hike.

-Short bursts are all the rage in fitness, because those intervals are more efficient than cardio at a continuous pace, according to the Journal of Diabetes Research.
-But that doesn’t mean longer workouts don’t work at all: With shorter work, you just burn more calories in less time, which is great for slipping in a quick workout when you’re busy with work, taking the kids to school and a million other responsibilities.
+Short bursts are all the rage in fitness because those intervals are more efficient than cardio at a continuous pace, according to the Journal of Diabetes Research.
+But that doesn’t mean longer workouts don’t work at all: With shorter work, you burn more calories in less time, which is great for slipping in a quick workout when you’re busy with work, taking the kids to school, and a million other responsibilities.

 In the summer, though, you may have more time for a leisurely session—and you may like it more.
-Exercise that you enjoy is more likely to be exercise that you actually do…which is why finding something you love is key.
-Grab your family and tour your vacation spot—or your own town—on a longer hike, walk or bike ride.
-And you may find that stubborn fat does come off: A 2014 study found that while shorter intervals were more efficient exercise, they were not better at redistributing fat than a continuous pace—the leanest athletes swear by walking or light biking, known as “low-intensity, steady state” (or “LISS”) cardio.
+Exercise that you enjoy is more likely to be an exercise that you do…which is why finding something you love is vital.
+Grab your family and tour your vacation spot—or your town—on a longer hike, walk, or bike ride.
+And you may find that stubborn fat does come off: A 2014 study found that while shorter intervals were more efficient exercise, they were not better at redistributing fat than a continuous pace—the leanest athletes swear by walking or light biking, known as “low-intensity, steady-state” (or “LISS”) cardio.

 5. Want to run?
 Head for the hills.

-When many Americans think of summer exercising, their first thought is to go for a run.
-But hitting the pavement can cause injury: In one review of 17 different studies, published in British Journal of Sports Medicine, researchers found that between 19 and 79 percent of runners suffered injuries during the course of the studies.
+When many Americans think of summer exercise, their first thought is to go for a run.
+But hitting the pavement can cause injury: In one review of 17 different studies published in the British Journal of Sports Medicine, researchers found that between 19 and 79 percent of runners suffered injuries.
 Older runners fared worst, getting hurt the most often.

-If it’s been a while since you’ve gone for a run, try starting out on a hill.
-The shortened stride actually makes the movement safer for your hamstrings, and it can be easier on your knees.
-A hill also makes interval training easy to do: Run up the hill for your high-intensity burst, then walk down for your rest period (running downhill can be tough on your knees).
+If it’s been a while since you’ve gone for a run, try starting on a hill.
+The shortened stride makes the movement safer for your hamstrings, and it can be easier on your knees.
+A hill also makes interval training easy: Run up the hill for your high-intensity burst, then walk down for your rest period (running downhill can be tough on your knees).
 Repeat five times to start, and work on adding more intervals over time.